daveRendon/DevCamp/Presentation/InstructorGuide.md

 ## Getting prepared to deliver ##
 Working on a Windows machine is ok if you have Windows 10 Anniversary edition.
-This will allow you to show
+This will allow you to show bash on Windows.

+It may be convenient to simply use the Azure-based VM in the resource group that the attendees will be using.
+If you'd rather use your own local machine, you will need Visual Studio (at least the community edition) installed.
+Also, install the Azure SDK and Azure storage explorer.

 ---
 ## Module 0 - Introduction, roadmap and course overview ###